jvasso/graph-rl4adaptive-learning/README.md

 ### INSTALLATION

+[UPDATE]
-The requirements can be installed with the following steps (using Anaconda):
+The requirements can ben installed with the following steps (using Anaconda):
 ```
-conda create --name gnn_rl_env
+conda env create --name my_new_env -f environment.yml
-conda activate gnn_rl_env
+conda activate my_new_env
-bash install.sh
 ```

 ### USAGE